-The trend of atmospheric concentration of carbon dioxide (CO2) is increasing exponentially with a time series maximum at 416 ppm in 2021.
-Since 1989, the oceanic pH at Station ALOHA in Hawaii has shown a significant linear decrease of -0.042 pH units, or roughly a 10.2% increase in acidity ([H+]) and was 8.07 in 2020.
-The Oceanic Niño Index, which is a measure of the El Niño - Southern Oscillation (ENSO) phase, indicated La Niña conditions for most of 2021, with two consecutive neutral seasons punctuating the year mid-year.
-The Pacific Decadal Oscillation (PDO) was negative in 2021.
-The Accumulated Cyclone Energy (ACE) Index (x 104 kt2) was below average in Eastern and Central North Pacific and average in the Western North and South Pacific.
-Annual mean sea surface temperature (SST) data was average in the PRIA grid and above average in the Johnston Atoll and Wake Atoll grids.
-After a major heat stress events in 2015, 2016, and 2019 that were relevant to coral bleaching, only Wake Atoll experienced another minor heat stress event in 2021.
-The chlorophyll-a concentrations around the PRIA were relatively lower in 2021 for Johnston Atoll and Wake Atoll, while the anomaly was slightly positive in the PRIA.
-Precipitation was slightly below average in the PRIA grid in 2010, while Wake Atoll had higher precipitation early in the year and Johnston Atoll had higher precipitation later in the year.
-Sea level rise is approximately 2.16 mm/year on Wake Atoll, which is equivalent to a change of 0.71 feet in 100 years.
+The trend of atmospheric concentration of carbon dioxide (CO2) is increasing exponentially with a time series maximum at 419 ppm in 2022.
+Since 1989, the oceanic pH at Station ALOHA in Hawaii has shown a significant linear decrease of -0.045 pH units, or roughly a 10.9% increase in acidity ([H+]), and was 8.05 in 2021.
+The Oceanic Niño Index, which is a measure of the El Niño - Southern Oscillation (ENSO) phase, indicated La Niña conditions throughout 2022.
+The Pacific Decadal Oscillation (PDO) was negative in 2022.
+The Accumulated Cyclone Energy (ACE) Index (x 104 kt2) was average in the Eastern and Western North Pacific, below average in the Central North and South Pacific.
+Annual mean sea surface temperature (SST) data was cooler than average in the PRIA grid and above average in the Johnston Atoll and Wake Atoll grids.
+After major heat stress events in 2015, 2016, and 2019 that were relevant to coral bleaching, only Wake Atoll experienced consecutive minor heat stress events each year from 2020 to 2022.
+The chlorophyll-a concentrations around the PRIA were lower in 2022 for Wake Atoll but higher for the PRIA grid and Johnston Atoll.
+Precipitation was below average in the PRIA grid in 2022, while Wake Atoll had higher precipitation throughout the year and Johnston Atoll had mixed trends.
+Sea level rise is approximately 2.12 mm/year on Wake Atoll, which is equivalent to a change of 0.70 feet in 100 years.

 The essential fish habitat (EFH) section of the 2010 annual SAFE report for the PRIA FEP includes responses to previous Council recommendations regarding EFH, habitat use by management unit species (MUS) in the PRIA, trends in habitat conditions, and levels of EFH information available for MUS.
 Guidelines also require a report on the condition of the habitat; mapping progress and benthic cover are included as preliminary indicators pending development of habitat condition indicators for the PRIA not otherwise represented in other sections of this report.
 The mean percent cover of live coral, macroalgae, and crustose coralline algae from RAMP sites collected from towed-diver surveys in the PRIA are also presented for the available years between 2001 and 2016.
 Levels of available EFH information are summarized for bottomfish, crustacean, and precious coral MUS.
-There were no Council directives to the Plan Team in 2021 associated with EFH for the PRIA.
+There were no Council directives to the Plan Team in 2022 associated with EFH for the PRIA.

 The marine planning section of the annual SAFE report for the PRIA FEP tracks activities with multi-year planning horizons and begins to monitor the cumulative impact of established facilities.
 The Pacific Islands Marine National Monument remains intact around the islands and atolls of the PRIA.
-No new ocean activities were identified for the PRIA in 2021.
+No new ocean activities were identified for the PRIA in 2022, though there will be additional considerations in the 2023 report for the proposed PRIA sanctuary designation.

 The Data Integration chapter of this report is not fully developed.
 In late 2016, the Council hosted a data integration workshop with participants from NMFS PIRO and PIFSC to identify policy-relevant fishery ecosystem relationships.
-However, no major updates have been made for the PRIA Data Integration chapter for the 2021 annual SAFE report.
+However, no major updates have been made for the PRIA Data Integration chapter for the 2022 annual SAFE report.
 Despite the presence of data for certain ecological parameters throughout the PRIA, there exists no fishery performance data in the absence of consistent fishery-dependent information streams.
-In 2021, relevant abstracts of primary publications from the past year related to data integration were added.
+In 2022, relevant abstracts of primary publications from the past year related to data integration were added.
 The chapter will be expanded in the future if fishing activity and data availability increases in the PRIA.